Article at a Glance:

 These are just a few among many ways to increase energy and motivation without reaching for that fourth cup of coffee or chemically-altered energy drinks.
 Once you pinpoint the cause for your lack of motivation, we encourage you to take it a step further!
 Healthy food, outdoor workouts, and quality time spent with furry (or feathered) family members are some of our favorite ways to push ourselves to the next level of fulfillment.

 If you’re looking for a simple, sustainable way to support healthy energy levels right now and over the long term, you should also check out Re-Lyte Boost.
-It’s a clean, energizing drink mix that contains hydrating electrolytes, beneficial adaptogens, energy-supporting B-vitamins, and just the right amount of natural caffeine from green tea extract to keep you feeling invigorated and awesome without the jitters or a crash.
+It’s a clean, energizing drink mix that contains hydrating electrolytes, beneficial adaptogens, energy-supporting B-vitamins, and just the right amount of natural caffeine from green tea extract to keep you feeling invigorated and awesome.

 The Overwhelming Benefits of Power Napping — VeryWell Mind.